franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

-## mSpaces' Further Potential
+## mSpaces Carry Further Potential

+However, we have not walked over the finish line yet.
+That being said, this section is for advanced users and can be skipped.

-However, this has just been the beginning.
-See each mSpace as a representation of your windows rather than just some area where your windows are placed.
-For instance, you can have two mSpaces with the same windows in different sizes and positions.
+If you want to unlock the full potential of mSpaces, it is helpful to understand the underlying philosophy: see each mSpace as a representation of your windows rather than just some area where your windows can be placed, or, in other words: an mSpace is a set of 'symbolic links' to your windows.
+Due to this approach, you could, for instance, have two mSpaces with the same windows in different sizes and positions, which might even be sensible for specific workflows where it makes sense to be switching instantly between a bigger window of one and a smaller window of another application and vice versa.
 Or you can have the same Notes, Calendar, Finder or Safari window on two, three, or all of your mSpaces.

 To create representations of windows, press the 'ctrl' and 'shift' modifiers simultaneously and additionally press the key corresponding to the mSpace you would like to create a reference of the currently active window on, for instance, '3'.
 In case you would like to adjust the modifiers, add the following line to your 'init.lua':